What does PISA involve?

 They will also answer a questionnaire about their background and attitudes and experiences in school.
 The main focus of these questions will be on their views about maths and their maths lessons.
 This questionnaire will also ask for some information on homes and families.
 Therefore, it would be useful for pupils to know their parents’ or guardians’ occupations and highest educational qualification.
 Your child will not need to answer any question that they do not feel comfortable with and the Test Administrators will be on-hand to answer any queries they have.

 How will NFER look after my child’s data?

 NFER takes data protection very seriously and complies with the Data Protection Act 2018.
 Any personal information we collect will be held securely.
 The information NFER collects is used to compare how well pupils around the world learn.

 No-one will see your child’s answers except the researchers involved in the study.
 No names or anything which can be used to identify an individual or school is shared with the OECD, or included in any reports.

-Please view the PISA 2018 privacy notice here for further details about the information we will collect and how we will use it.
+Please view the PISA 2021 privacy notice for further details about the information we will collect and how we will use it.

 Why is it important that my child takes part?

 Pupils are selected randomly.
 This means all 15-year-olds in a selected school have an equal chance of being picked.
-This random selection means the pupils chosen will, therefore, give a fair representation of all UK pupils and this is important for an international study such as PISA.
+This random selection means the pupils chosen will, therefore, give a fair representation of all Scottish pupils and this is important for an international study such as PISA.
 If an invited pupil does not take part, he or she cannot be replaced by another pupil.
-There are strict rules about the number of pupils who take part in the study, and if these are not met, the data collected will not be considered good enough to appear in the international report.
 Therefore, we strongly encourage all invited pupils to attend the PISA assessment session and give the assessment their best effort.

 Should my child prepare?